simlist/django-rest-framework-emailuser/README.rst

 or
 ``PATCH`` the attribute you want to change.

-.. py:class:: emailuser.EmailUser

-  The EmailUser model has the following attributes:
+The EmailUser model has the following attributes: email

-  .. py:attribute:: email

   The email address used as the login username.

-  .. py:attribute:: name
+name

-    A single field for the name of the user.
+    A single field for the name of the user. password

-  .. py:attribute:: password

   The password is hashed as set by the django settings.

-  .. py:attribute:: is_superuser
+is_superuser
   A boolean attribute that can only be set programatically.

-  .. py:attribute:: is_staff
+is_staff
   A boolean attribute that can be set by the admin site or programatically.